Isaac-DeFrain/mina-utils/notes/archive_node/postgres.md

 ### Download source

 Download the [source code](https://www.postgresql.org/ftp/source/) from the PostgreSQL website.
-Once you have the file, extract it with the following command:
+Once you have the file, extract it

 ```sh
 tar xvfz postgresql-VERSION.tar.gz